matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

         Current total:

-2. Once the file is complete, save a final copy as "My 20XX Player Attributes - FINAL 20XX_MM_DD.csv" and also put a copy of the file into "process\inputs\step5" as "Current Player Attributes.csv" (overwriting the previous copy).
+B.  Once the file is complete, save a final copy under "docs\My Ratings\20[XX]" as
+    "My 20[XX] Player Attributes - FINAL 20[XX]_MM_DD.csv".
+Also put a renamed copy of the file into "process\inputs\step5" as "Current Player Attributes.csv" (overwriting the previous copy).

                                             Step 5: Update the roster file.

-1. In a command window, run the second script, "step_5_update_roster_file.py" as so:
+A.  In a command window, run the second script, "step_5_update_roster_file.py" as so:

         E:\Gaming\madden_08_updater\process>python step_5_update_roster_file.py

-    Then take the output (the altered roster file "latest.ros") and test it in Madden NFL 08 to make sure it can be read and used in setting up a franchise mode.
+    Then take the output (the altered roster file "current.ros") and test it in Madden NFL 08 to make sure it can be read and used in setting up a franchise mode.

                                     Step 6: Validate the contents of the roster file.

-1. Do final checks on the roster file by:
+A.  Do final checks on the roster file by:

-    a.
-Running "process\utilities\dump_roster_to_csv.py" which will dump the contents of the newly created roster file (process\outputs\step5\latest.ros) to docs\Roster dumps\latest.csv.
+    1. Running "process\utilities\dump_roster_to_csv.py", which will dump the contents of the newly created roster file ("process\outputs\step5\current.ros") to "docs\Roster dumps\current.csv".
 Then look at the CSV file to:
-        1) Check all PROL and PRL2s to see that at least someone get one of each role.
-In particular,
-        any: team_distraction (8), underachiever (4), project_player (7), team_mentor (5),
-        team_leader (6), etc. Well, yeah... basically, just check for all of them.
+        a) Check all PROL and PRL2s to see that at least someone get one of each role.
+In particular, there should be at least one: team_distraction (8), underachiever (4), project_player (7), team_mentor (5), team_leader (6), etc. Well, yeah... basically, just check for all of them.
-        2) Make any further refinements to the altered roster file through the MaddenAmp application.
+        b) Make any further refinements to the altered roster file through the MaddenAmp application.

+That's it!
+Go play Madden NFL '08 with this "current.ros" roster and start a new franchise!